About Anna KennedyFounder of the Anna Kennedy Online charity and shares her journey and experiences…

 BBC1’s: The People’s Strictly journey

 Anna was chosen as one of six “inspirational but everyday heroes”, from more than 11,000 nominees, to take part in BBC One’s The People’s Strictly for Comic Relief in February 2015.
-Please watch the videos below to follow her journey through this incredible opportunity to share her life and also raising Autism Awareness to an audience of 11 million!
+Please click on the links below to watch the videos below to follow her journey through this incredible opportunity to share her life and also raising Autism Awareness to an audience of 11 million!